What Is the Bitcoin Liquidation Heatmap and How Do You Use It?

 Where to Access the BTC Liquidation Heatmap

-CoinGlass is the most widely used platform for this data and offers free access to real-time BTC liquidation heatmaps across multiple exchanges.
-You can filter by trading pair, adjust the timeframe, and toggle between exchanges for a consolidated or exchange-specific view.
-Hyblock Capital and TensorCharts are alternatives that provide deeper order flow and positioning data, popular with experienced traders who want additional context beyond the heatmap itself.
+CoinGlass, a crypto derivatives data platform, is the most widely used source for this data and offers free access to real-time BTC liquidation heatmaps across multiple exchanges.
+You can filter by trading pair, adjust the timeframe, and toggle between exchange-specific or consolidated views.
+Hyblock Capital and TensorCharts are paid alternatives with deeper order flow data for traders who want additional context beyond the heatmap itself.

 Closing Thoughts